Resource consent FAQ and resources

 The document sets out minimum information requirements, procedures and standards to ensure the provision of robust infrastructure which is then able to be taken over as Council assets.

 Click here for a how to guide on using the ePlan.

 The ePlan is an electronic version of the District Plan.
 It has interactive mapping features to help you find information relevant to you, or you can read it like a book.

 When thinking about subdividing your property you should be aware that getting resource consent to subdivide your property is just the first step.
-Before new certificates of title can be issued for the new allotments, two more tasks need to be completed:
+Before new records of title can be issued for the new allotments, two more tasks need to be completed: